lschubert/oci-lab-ocne-metallb/README.md

 1. Launch Lab

     1.1.
 Wait until the lab ressources are provisioned.
 Setting up the underlying OKE cluster as pre-requisite is part of the free lab provisioning process and takes approximately 30 minutes to finish after launch.
-Unlike other Luna Labs, the Resources Tab on Luna Lab page does only show a checkmark once provisioning is finished (no resource details)
+The Resources Tab will show a checkamr and further details about provisioned resources once ready.

 2. Checkout this git repo in Luna Lab Visual Studio Code